 In the year of COVID-19, UMass Amherst’s NCAA men’s ice hockey championship has been a shot in the arm for the entire campus, and it has had particular impact for Isenberg—15 of the team’s 21 players are Isenberg student-athletes.
-They represent five of the school’s seven majors, including Accounting, Finance, Marketing, Management, OIM, and Sport Management.
+They represent six of the school’s seven majors, including Accounting, Finance, Marketing, Management, OIM, and Sport Management.

 “Isenberg is a magnet for high-quality, high-character kids,” notes head coach Greg Carvel, himself a 1998 sport management MS grad.
 “They are extremely focused students and athletes.
 Getting into Isenberg is itself an accomplishment.
 The school helps us attract quality people.”